-Mr. Glenn Simmons has a long and extensive experience with our business.
-He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from other publicly and privately held entities affiliated with us for which he currently serves or formerly served.
+Mr. Poston has over nine years of experience on Kronos Worldwide's board of directors, audit committee and management development and compensation committee.
+He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from privately held real estate and investment companies.

-Steven L. Watson, age 61, has served on our board of directors since 2000.
-Since prior to 2007, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
-He has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2007.
-He has also served as TIMET's vice chairman of the board since prior to 2007 and its chief executive officer from prior to 2007 to 2009.
-Since prior to 2007, Mr. Watson has served as a director of Keystone and NL.
+Steven L. Watson, age 62, has served on our board of directors since 2000.
+Since prior to 2008, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
+He has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2008.
+He served as TIMET's vice chairman of the board since prior to 2008 to December 2012 and its chief executive officer from prior to 2008 to 2009.
+Since prior to 2008, Mr. Watson has served as a director of Keystone and NL.
 Mr. Watson has served as an executive officer or director of various companies related to Contran and Valhi since 1980.